ricky-bruner/Pantry-Perfect-Midstone/README.md

 These steps will let you run a json server with the database.json from the api directory, and allow all of the fetch calls in DataManager.js to interact with that instead of the deployed JSON file on Heroku.
 This is preferred and essential for testing, and the Heroku deployment is not a true API.

 For reference, here is an Entity Relationship Diagram for the database.
-Please refer to it for general structureing of the types of data that will be returned to you from the database.
+Please refer to it for general structuring of the types of data that will be returned to you from the database.

 ![Pantry Perfect ERD](https://github.com/ricky-bruner/Pantry-Perfect-Midstone/blob/master/PantryAppERD.png)